RebeccaEverleneTrustCo/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->
 ## About Medkids
-Medkids is resource to enable children interested in the field of medicine to effortlessly comprehend what a career in the field of medicine entails.
+Medkids is a resource to enable children interested in the field of medicine to effortlessly comprehend what a career in the field of medicine entails.

 ## Contribution guidelines